punk-kaos/kv4p-python/README.md

 - `kv4p_python/` – production library with the `RadioController` class and protocol helpers.
 - `radio_gui/` – desktop GUI that exercises the controller, audio capture/playback, and PTT workflow.
+- `kiss_tnc/` – headless KISS TCP TNC built on top of the KV4P radio controller.
 - `tests/` – `unittest`-based regression checks for the protocol layer.
 - `requirements.txt` – Python dependencies, including OPUS bindings (`opuslib`) used for 48 kHz audio.